We may earn a commission from the affiliate links on this site. Learn more›

 Don’t be misled, though.
 Just because drumming probably won’t turn you into a physical juggernaut, it doesn’t mean that the right kind of workout won’t help you to gain an extra edge in your playing.

-This article in Drum Magazine is an excellent breakdown of how working out and keeping in shape can help drummers to function better.
+This article from DRUM Magazine is an excellent breakdown of how working out and keeping in shape can help drummers to function better.

 Drumming is sometimes thought of as a young person’s game.
 It’s a shame – drumming is for everyone, and it benefits older folk in a specific way, according to this article on the Remo website.